 Collateral consequences can include things like, losing a job or inability to obtain a good job, losing a professional license, losing security clearance, losing child custody, inability to secure loans, inability to find good housing.
 In some cases, if you are convicted of a felony DWI, then you can also lose constitutional rights, like your right to vote and your right to own and use a firearm.

 As you can see, a DWI charge can have a significant impact on your life.
 It is very important to fight the charge.
 You should never plead guilty at your arraignment.
 There are some situations, however, that a plea deal where you have to plead guilty may make sense in your unique situation.
 Generally speaking, however, you want to fight the charge.
 The latter is your best means to dismissal of charges before trial or an acquittal at trial.

-Joshua Wilson is the kind of attorney committed to what's right for you and your situation.
+Higher Level Legal is the kind of Law Firm committed to what's right for you and your situation.
 He doesn't let the first plea deal offer sway his mind so that he can move on to the next client.
 He will review your case and advise you of your best options -- that way you can make an informed decision about your own future.